 The final stage is furnishing the residence and tenanting out the property, which is usually completed through a local Real Estate agency or can be self-managed if the investor would like to find their own tenant.

 Once the duplex is complete, the investor then usually moves into one side, and rents out the other.
-While owning an investment property, the owner can also utilise the use of a Quantity Surveyor to complete a Tax Depreciation Schedule, which allows them to claim back deductions for Division 40 & 43, which have been outlined in a previous blog post on our website.
+While owning an investment property, the owner can also utilise the use of a Quantity Surveyor to complete a Tax Depreciation Schedule, which allows them to claim back deductions for Division 40 & 43.

 It is important that you contact a Quantity Surveyor for a Section 7.11 report and the Tax Depreciation Schedule for your brand-new investment property, as this will assist you in maximising your wealth in the long run.
 It is always worth consulting a qualified Quantity Surveyor to maximise cash flow as an investor and receiving a maximum return.